Modernly designed attic bathroom in Mansfield Woodhouse

 Mansard loft conversions appropriate for most property types, including terraced, semi-detached and detached properties.

 For most loft conversions, planning permission is not required.
 That’s because they typically fall under your allowed property development rights.
-That stated, you will need to get planning permission if your plannings surpass certain limitations and conditions, such as extending or modifying the roof area beyond its existing limitations.
+That stated, you will need to get planning permission if your plannings surpass certain limitations and conditions, such as extending or modifying the roof space beyond its existing limitations.

 How long does an Attic Conversion in Mansfield Woodhouse take?